 Royally, in fact.
 While the Queen struggles to get by on £7.9m, while the banks cough up an estimated £2bn per year in return for the £850bn they were gifted, pensioners, the disabled, the unemployed, those claiming housing benefit, lone parents and pregnant women – fat cats one and all – will be ensuring that Britain’s books are balanced by the time of the Olympics after the one we are still spending billions on.

 Whatever else you think of it, it is no-one’s idea of progressive.
 Nor is the raise in VAT, of which the richest 10% pay one in every 25 pounds of their income and the poorest 10% pay one in every seven pounds.
 Meanwhile our corporation tax will now fall to a level that, according to the Channel 4 News FactCheck, will make it the fifth lowest in the G20.
 Hooray for corporations!

-A warning: the last time Conservatives tried cutting public spending in response to a global financial catastrophe, it did not end well.
-See you on the bread lines.
+A warning: The last time the Tories tried cutting the deficit following a major worldwide economic crash, it did not end well.
+See you in the breadlines!

 Go on, admit it, you were all set to hate them forever for ruining your holiday and stranding you in Bali…

 … and then they go and do this.

 If it weren’t for the price of booze, I suspect most journalists would be on the first plane!

 In honour of Iceland, today’s musical hit comes from the Sugarcubes: